Libraries & archives

 Fife Historic Buildings Trust

-Fife Historic Buildings Trust works with others to find new uses for buildings at risk throughout Fife.
+Fife Historic Buildings Trust works with others to find new uses This organisation works with others to find new uses for buildings at risk throughout Fife.
 Formed in 1997 by Fife Council, it is a charity and company limited by guarantee.
-Cupar benefited from a five-year programme (2014-2019) that enabled the restoration of some of the finer town centre buildings, including the iconic former Burgh Chambers.
+Cupar benefited from a five -year programme (2014-2019) that enabled the restoration of some of the finer town centre buildings including the iconic former Burgh Chambers which has been converted into a high-quality self-catering apartment.
+Fife Historic Buildings Trust are based at Kinghorn Town Hall, St Leonard’s Place, Kinghorn, KY3 9TJ.
+Tel 01592 890060.

 Cupar Development Trust

-Cupar development Trust was established in 2015 to promote and coordinate change for the benefit of Cupar and District.
-Its ambition is to provide a focus for local collaboration in community development, citizenship, the arts, heritage and culture through activities and events for all.
+Cupar Development Trust was established in 2015 to promote and coordinate change for the benefit of Cupar and District, including the entire catchment area of Bell Baxter High School and its feeder primary schools.
+Their ambition is to provide a focus for local collaboration in community development, citizenship, the arts, heritage and culture.
+Contact may be made through their website www.cupardevtrust.org.uk

-CuparNow began as a demonstration project, funded by the Scottish Government, Digital Scotland and Fife Council as one of the Digital Towns Programme 2017-2018.
+This began as a demonstration project funded by the Scottish Government, Digital Scotland and Fife Council as one of the Digital Towns Programme 2017-2018.
 With support from the business community, it became the UK’s first Digital Improvement District in December 2019.
-Utilising social media, it provides local business and organisations with the opportunity to engage with residents, visitors, and those further afield.
+Utilising social media, it provides local businesses and organisations with the opportunity to engage wit residents, visitors and those further afield.
+It records and signposts the many community organisations in the area.

 Cupar Arts

 Cupar Arts was established to promote, develop and sustain the arts and arts activities in and around Cupar.
-It undertakes initiatives that showcases artists drawn from local, national and international base with an emphasis on contemporary art and innovation.
+It undertakes initiatives that showcase artists drawn from local, national and international origins with an emphasis on contemporary art and innovation. www.cupararts.org.uk

 Cupar Art Club

-Cupar Art Club has members at all levels of experience.
-The club studio is located at Castlehill Community Centre where members can meet, create, and plan activities.
+Cupar Art Club is a membership organisation for those who create art as a hobby and with participants at all levels of experience.
+The Club is based at Castlehill Community Centre where members can meet, create and plan activities.
 Occasional tutored workshops take place to help members enhance their skills.
+An Annual Exhibition of members work that is open to the public takes place at the Corn Exchange.
+Details about the club are on their website www.cuparartclub.org.uk.